nightcap79/HG532e/README.md

 ```

 important files are inside /etc:

 defaultcfg.xml > an encrypted configuration file, a very important file which has all usernames and passwords of  the system and the default settings of the device.
-I've looked into a project to decrypt the configuration file from a similar system hg658c.wordpress.com and found that it's not easy, you need some keys and RSAs
+I've looked into a project to decrypt the configuration file from a similar system <a href="hg658c.wordpress.com">hg658c.wordpress.com</a> and found that it's not easy, you need some keys and RSAs

 #####2258  LZMA compressed data